mamaheux/CuriousNetwork/nn/README.md

 # Neural Networks
 These are the models implemented and tested for the Curious Network project.
-The can be trained then called from run.py in order to test the "curiosity singal" (i.e. the error on the re-encoded annotated pictures).
+They can be trained then called from run.py in order to test the "curiosity singal" (i.e. the error on the re-encoded annotated pictures).

 ## Create a virtual environment